CesiumGS/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 #### Sample

 Basic example shown below.
 This sample shows adding Guassian splats to the first primitive of a mesh.
-No
 ```json
 {
     "accessors": [